 But the road to empire is a bloody stupid waste"

 Behold the bitten apple - the power of the tools

 But all the knowledge in the world is of no use to fools

 And it's a long road out of Eden

 The “road to Damascus” is an indirect reference to Paul’s conversion on the road to Damascus, whereas “Caesar on the Appian Way” is a more direct, clear reference (which is made even more clear by the quote from this fictional Caesar).
-The “bitten apple” might seem somewhat allusive at first, yet given the song’s title and given the final repetition of the title, it’s clear that the Eagles are referring to the Adam and Eve scenario in the Garden of Eden.
+The “bitten apple” might seem somewhat allusive at first, yet given the song’s title and given the final repetition of the title, it’s clear that the Eagles are referring to the scenario of Adam and Eve in the Garden of Eden.

 Assonance is the repetition of vowel sounds, as in eels leaping eagerly.